TuberculosisSpecimen/diss/_dissertation/Section_4-1-1.md

 [^fn6]: I would do this again for another short film *The Vivisected Earth.* I am choosing to not directly reference this work, because of its similarity to *Modern Orpheus*, and because its subject matter of the former film is much more personal.

 [^fn7]: The gap between the 2016 film and these more contemporary projects is the result of a personal and creative rut experienced after finishing my MFA in 2016.
-That degree left me hollow and unable to produce creative work for a number of years.
+That degree left me hollow and unable to produce creative work for a number of years.</section>